ChuquEmeka/E2E-fraud-data-pipeline-with-Databricks-Asset-Bundles/my_project/README.md

     winget search databricks
     winget install Databricks.DatabricksCLI
     ```
-    After installation, restart the Command Prompt and verify the installation using:
+    After installation, I restarted my computer and verified the installation using:
     ```bash
     databricks -v
     ```

-2. **Initialize the Databricks Bundle**: Navigate to the project directory and initialize the bundle:
+2. **Authenticate Databricks Workspace**: Once the **Databricks CLI** is installed, authenticate your **Databricks workspace** to enable the CLI to interact with the workspace for deployments.

+    ### **Steps to Authenticate**:
+    1. **Generate an Access Token**:
+       - In Databricks, navigate to **Settings > User Settings > Access Tokens** and generate a new access token.
+    2. **Configure Workspace Profile**:
+       - Use the following command to configure your workspace profile with the generated token:
          ```bash
+         databricks configure --profile databricks
+         ```
+       - When prompted, enter your **Databricks Host URL** and the **Access Token**.

+    This step ensures **secure communication** between the **Databricks CLI** and your **Databricks workspace**, allowing the CLI to execute commands for deployments.

+3. **Initialize the Databricks Bundle**: Navigate to the project directory and initialize the bundle:
+    ```bash
+    cd my_project
     databricks bundle init
     ```

-3. **Retrieve and Export Bundle Schema**: Retrieve the schema of the Databricks bundle and save it to a configuration file:
+4. **Retrieve and Export Bundle Schema**: Retrieve the schema of the Databricks bundle and save it to a configuration file:
     ```bash
     databricks bundle schema --profile databricks
     databricks bundle schema > bundle_config_schema.json
     ```

-4. **Validate and Deploy the Bundle**: Validate and deploy the Databricks bundle:
+5. **Validate and Deploy the Bundle**: Validate and deploy the Databricks bundle:
     ```bash
     databricks bundle validate --profile databricks
     databricks bundle deploy --profile databricks
     ```

-5. **Run the Job**: Execute the fraud detection pipeline by running the Databricks job:
+6. **Run the Job**: Execute the fraud detection pipeline by running the Databricks job:
     ```bash
     databricks bundle run my_project_job --profile databricks
     ```